AidanHibbard/olallie/README.md

 });
 ```

-Store actions can also be async
+Store actions can also be async.

 ```ts
 const store = createStore({